KingSimpa69/markets/README.md

-# Based Markets
+# Based Fellas Markets

-This GitHub repository contains both a 'JSON' file and an 'img' folder, housing verified and trusted markets endorsed by the Based Fellas community/team.
+This GitHub repository contains both a 'JSON' file and an 'img' folder, housing verified and trusted markets and their logos endorsed by the Based Fellas community/team.

-## Contributing
+## Verification

-We welcome contributions from any legitamite projects in the base community.
-If you'd like to contribute, please reach out to us in our discord.
+We welcome market verification from any legitamite projects in the base community.
+If you'd like to get verified, please reach out to us in our discord.
 Then follow the steps below:

-### How to Contribute
+### How to get your market verified

 1. **Fork the Repository:**
    - Click on the "Fork" button at the top right corner of the repository on GitHub.